 Happy Holi!
-When gearing up for the festivities, we tend to concentrate all our attention on food (like these delectable bhang recipes) and often forget that while it’s fun playing with colours, there is always the post Holi clean-up to consider.
-Even if the colours used are organic, there will be some amount of damage that your skin and hair will have to bear.
-Here are some simple hacks on how to prepare for Holi and how to get rid of Holi colours that will minimise the potential damage and also remove the deep-seated stubborn stains.
+When gearing up for the festivities, we tend to concentrate all our attention on food and often forget that while it’s fun playing with colours, there is always the cleanup after Holi that needs attention.
+Even if you use organic colours, there will be some amount of damage that your skin and hair will have to bear.
+Here are some simple hacks on how to prepare for Holi and how to get rid of Holi colours that will minimise the potential damage and also remove the deep-seated, stubborn stains.

 Oiling is one of the most important things that you need to do.
-You can use castor oil, coconut milk, olive oil or mustard oil.
+You can use castor oil, coconut oil, olive oil or mustard oil.
 The oil will form a protective layer over the hair which will make the colours come off easily when you wash it.
-It’s a good idea to oil your hair post the clean-up to keep moisture locked in.
+Apply the oil 20 minutes before you go out so it gets absorbed and forms a protective layer on your scalp.

-Before letting colours touch your skin, apply a thin layer of titanium dioxide or just a thin layer of petroleum jelly.
+Before letting the colours touch your skin, apply a thin layer of titanium dioxide or just a thin layer of petroleum jelly.
 This will form a physical barrier between the skin and the harmful metallic colours.
 It will prevent any skin reactions or rashes that you might get from the colours.

 This is the easiest and most commonly practiced hack for Holi.
-Paint your nails with a dark nail paint to prevent your nails from getting stained.
+Paint your nails with a dark nail paint to prevent your nails from getting stained from the colours.
 Take it off after the festivities and rub your nails with some nail oil to nourish them.

 Avoid shampooing your hair immediately after playing Holi.
 Apply egg yolk on your scalp and leave it for 30 minutes before shampooing your hair.
 You can also mix fenugreek (methi) with curd in place of egg yolk and apply the mixture on your scalp.
 Wash your hair with lukewarm water as usual.